 Kernel compute unit (CU) instance and DDR memory resource floorplanning are keys to meeting quality of results of your design in terms of frequency and resources.
 Floorplanning involves explicitly allocating CUs (a kernel instance) to SLRs and mapping CUs to DDR memory resources.
 When floorplanning, both CU resource usage and DDR memory bandwidth requirements need to be considered.

-multiple stacked silicon dies.
-Each stack is referred to as a super logic region (SLR)
+of multiple stacked silicon dies.
+Each stack is referred to as a super logic region

 device SLR resources which can be used for custom logic can be found in the Vitis Software Platform Release Notes, or can be displayed using the